charmoniumQ/thesis/prelim_text/README.md

 | Bpipe                                    | DSL                      |
 | Common Workflow Language (CWL) (in YAML) | Data Definition Language |

-: Common workflow managers classified by interface.
-More available here: <https://github.com/meirwah/awesome-workflow-engines> {#tbl:wfs}
+: Common (more than 1 example in any registry on <https://workflows.communities/registries>) workflow managers classified by interface.
+DSL stands for "Domain-Specific Language", and GPL stands for "General-Purpose Language".
+More workflow managers available here: <https://github.com/meirwah/awesome-workflow-engines> {#tbl:wfs}

 <!-- KNIME: bertholdKNIMEKonstanzInformation2009 -->